 In an historic and unanimous vote on May 20, 2015, the Rhode Island Council on Postsecondary Education welcomed College Unbound as a degree-granting postsecondary option in the state.
 It was standing room only as College Unbound supporters flooded the boardroom to hear the final verdict.

 The crowd cheered when council member John J. Smith spoke of College Unbound’s ability to serve underrepresented, low-income adult learners, saying, “This particular program appears to give them hope, so they are able to not only feel pride in themselves and in their work, but have an opportunity to grow, expand, and to find their pathway.”

 Rhode Island Commissioner of Postsecondary Education Dr. Jim Purcell also praised the college, saying, “Education is all about bringing forth the capacity that exists within people, and College Unbound offers people the opportunity to expand their minds, finish their degrees, and build better lives.”
 Dr. Purcell continued, saying, “These types of adult degree completion programs are transformative not just for the individuals and their families, but also for our community and workforce.”

 State authorization was the first necessary step.
 College Unbound is currently pursuing accreditation through the New England Association of Schools and Colleges (NEASC).
-College Unbound will continue to partner with Charter Oak State College for its existing students and enrolled its initial cohort independent of partner universities January 2016.
-A second cohort followed January 2017.
+College Unbound will continue to partner with Charter Oak State College for its existing students.

-NEASC's Commission on Institutions of Higher Education approved us as eligible to apply for candidacy for accreditation in October of 2016, as follows:
+In October 2016, NEASC's Commission on Institutions of Higher Education approved us as eligible to apply for candidacy for accreditation.